Blog Layout

 • Helps estimate production costs when the actual production cost isn’t known.

-• Allows management to control production and make decisions about cost elements, like wages and material purchases.
+• Allows management to control production and decide cost elements, like wages and material purchases.

 • Emphasizes cost-effectiveness and quality, improving production.